 Funny enough, within days of creating the pile, masses of wrens showed up.
 I first noticed their voices.
 They are such funny, tiny, social birds and very playful.
 Dozens of them started flitting around that part of the garden, declaring it their new hangout area.

 Here we are now, and it’s spring and mating season.
 I’m ready to start using the branches for projects, but I don’t want my dear wrens to move along.
-I decided to make them a nesting box and place it by the brush pile so I may have some chance of convincing them to stay while I sneak a few pieces of wood from the pile.
+I decided to make them a nesting box and place it by the brush pile so I may have some chance of convincing them to stay.

 This nesting box was adapted from plans in the book Bird Watcher’s Digest Easy Birdhouses & Feeders: Simple Projects to Attract and Retain the Birds You Want.